lightvector/KataGo/docs/Analysis_Engine.md

 * Ensure all human likely moves are analyzed, as described in an earlier section.
 * Choose a random move among all `moveInfos` with probability proportional to `humanPrior * exp(utility / 0.5)`.
 This will follow the humanPrior, but smoothly attenuate the probability of a move as it starts to lose more than 0.5 utility (about 25% winrate and/or some amount of score).
 Adjust the divisor 0.5 as desired.
-* Optionally, also set `"staticScoreUtilityFactor":0.5` in `overrideSettings`. (significantly increase how much score affects the utility, compared to just winrate).
+* Optionally, also set `staticScoreUtilityFactor` to `0.5`. (significantly increase how much score affects the utility, compared to just winrate).
 * A method like this, with adjusted numbers, might also be used to compensate for the gap that starts to open up in the human SL model no longer being able to match the strength of very top players at only 1 visit.

+(Note: For GTP users, the parameter `humanSLChosenMovePiklLambda` does precisely this exp-based probability scaling.)

 #### Heavily bias the search to anticipate human-like sequences rather than KataGo sequences.

 Not many people have experimented with this yet, but in theory this could have very interesting effects!
 This will influence the winrates and scores that KataGo assigns to various moves to be much closer to the winrates and scores it would anticipate for various variations if they were played out the way it thinks human players of the configured profile might play them out, but still judging the endpoints of those variations using KataGo's own judgments.

 * Set `humanSLProfile` appropriately.
-* Set `"humanSLPlaExploreProbWeightful":0.9` and `"humanSLOppExploreProbWeightful":0.9` (spend about 90% of visits at every node using the human policy, in a weightful way that does bias KataGo's evaluations)
+* Set `humanSLPlaExploreProbWeightful` and `humanSLOppExploreProbWeightful` to `0.9` (spend about 90% of visits at every node using the human policy, in a weightful way that does bias KataGo's evaluations).
-* Set `"humanSLRootExploreProbWeightful":0.5` in `overrideSettings` (at the root use about 50% of playouts to explore human moves, and the other 50% use KataGo's normal policy).
+* Set `humanSLRootExploreProbWeightful` to `0.5` (at the root use about 50% of playouts to explore human moves, and the other 50% use KataGo's normal policy).
-* Set something like `"humanSLCpuctPermanent":1.0` or whatever other values you want (when using the human policy, attenuate the policy from too many visits to things that are on the order of 1.0 utility, or 50% winrate worse).
+* Set `humanSLCpuctPermanent` to `1.0` or as otherwise desired (when using the human policy, attenuate the policy from too many visits to things that are on the order of 1.0 utility, or 50% winrate worse).
-* Set `"useUncertainty":false` and `"subtreeValueBiasFactor":0.0` and `"useNoisePruning":false` (important, disables a few search features that add strength but are highly likely to interfere with the above kind of weightful biasing).
+* Set `useUncertainty` to `false` and `subtreeValueBiasFactor` to `0.0` and `useNoisePruning` to `false` (important, disables a few search features that add strength but are highly likely to interfere with this kind of weightful biasing).

 #### Bias the search to anticipate human-like sequences rather than KataGo sequences, but only for the opponent.

-This kind of setting might be interesting for handicap games or trying to elicit trick plays and other kinds of opponent-aware tactics.
-Of course, experimentation may be needed for it to work well, and it might not work well, or might work "too" well and backfire.
+This kind of setting could be interesting for handicap games or trying to elicit trick plays and other kinds of opponent-aware tactics.
+Of course, experimentation and tuning may be needed for it to work well, and it might not work well, or might work "too" well and backfire.

 * Set `humanSLProfile` appropriately.
-* Set `"humanSLOppExploreProbWeightful":0.8` (spend about 80% of visits at every node using the human policy, in a weightful way that does bias KataGo's values, but only for the opponent!)
+* Set `humanSLOppExploreProbWeightful` to `0.8` (spend about 80% of visits at every node using the human policy, in a weightful way that does bias KataGo's values, but only for the opponent!).
-* Set something like `"humanSLCpuctPermanent":0.5` or whatever other values you want (when using the human policy, do attenuate the policy from putting *too* many visits to things that are on the order of 0.5 utility, or 25% winrate worse).
+* Set `humanSLCpuctPermanent` to `0.5` or as desired (when using the human policy, do attenuate the policy from putting *too* many visits to things that are on the order of 0.5 utility, or 25% winrate worse).
-* Set `playoutDoublingAdvantage` also as desired and typical in handicap games.
+* Set `playoutDoublingAdvantage` also as desired or as typical for handicap games.
-* Set `"useUncertainty":false` and `"subtreeValueBiasFactor":0.0` and `"useNoisePruning":false` (important, disables a few search features that add strength but are highly likely to interfere with the above kind of weightful biasing).
+* Set `useUncertainty` to `false` and `subtreeValueBiasFactor` to `0.0` and `useNoisePruning` to `false` (important, disables a few search features that add strength but are highly likely to interfere with this kind of weightful biasing).
-   * Setting `"useNoisePruning":false` is probably the most important of these - it adds the least strength in normal usage but might interfere the most.
+   * Setting `useNoisePruning` to `false` is probably the most important of these - it adds the least strength in normal usage but might interfere the most.
 One could experiment with still enabling the other two for strength.